phoenixframework/phoenix/README.md

 Phoenix itself is moving fast.
 Those of us who have contributed to these guides are doing our best to keep up with the changes.
 Wherever possible, we have noted differences between what works on the master branch and what works on the latest stable release.
 Still, we may miss things.

 The good news is, we love pull requests!
 Please do submit additions or corrections.
 The guides will be better for us all.

-##### In Case You Were Wondering:

-The non-standard 'A_filename' format is intended to roughly show the order the guides should appear when there is a site with actual navigation.